aktfrikshun/gifthealth/README.md

 1. **Return Logic**: Returns can only occur if there are more fills than returns.
 This prevents invalid states.

 2. **Fill Logic**: Fills can only occur after a prescription is created.
-Fills before creation are silently ignored.
+Fills before creation are silently ignored. **Question for product owner: Should these be silently ignored, or should we abort or log warning?

-3. **Report Filtering**: Only patients with at least one created prescription appear in the report, even if they have other events for non-created prescriptions.
+3. **Report Filtering**: Only patients with at least one created prescription appear in the report, even if they have other events for non-created prescriptions. **Question for product owner: Should we report on patients with events that for missing prescriptions?

 4. **Sorting**: Patients are sorted alphabetically by name for consistent output ordering.